17–22 May 2026

 Speaker

-Aoyu Wang (Institute of High Energy Physics, Chinese Academy of Sciences)
+Aoyu Wang (Institute of High Energy Physics, Chinese Academy of Sciences, University of Chinese Academy of Sciences)

 Description

-The High Energy Photon Source (HEPS) booster synchrotron accelerates electron bunch from the linac output energy of 500 MeV to 6 GeV for storage ring injection.
-For the purpose to enable a klystron hot-standby configuration for the linac, improving its operational reliability and reducing power consumption, while also meeting the design requirement of at least 5 nC per bunch, this study investigates the feasibility of high-charge, low-energy injection into the booster ring under the condition that the beam energy from the linac is reduced to 300 MeV.
-Energy ramping simulations for the HEPS booster were conducted using elegant, tracking two distinct bunch types respectively: a Gaussian-distributed bunch and a bunch with more realistic distributions generated by simulations incorporating errors and corrections in the linac and the low-energy transport line.
-Simulations and analysis indicate that, with a suitable initial RF voltage, transverse mode-coupling instability (TMCI) is the key factor limiting high-charge bunch transmission efficiency.
-By optimizing the chromaticity to enhance Landau damping, TMCI can be effectively suppressed, significantly improving transmission efficiency.
-A further reduction in the injected bunch energy spread leads to additional gains in transmission.
-Through this synergistic optimization of multiple parameters, it looks feasible to achieve stable transport of beam with bunch charge exceeding 5 nC over the extended energy range of the booster.
+This study investigates the feasibility of high-charge, low-energy 300 MeV linac-to-booster injection for the High Energy Photon Source (HEPS) injector.
+The primary aim is to enable a klystron hot-standby for the HEPS linac, thereby enhancing its operational reliability.
+Energy ramping simulations for the booster were conducted using elegant, both Gaussian and non-Gaussian bunches were tracked.
+Simulations and analysis indicate that, with a suitable initial RF voltage, Transverse Mode-Coupling Instability (TMCI) is the limiting factor for the beam transmission rate in the booster.
+By optimizing the chromaticity to enhance Landau damping, TMCI can be effectively suppressed, significantly improving beam transmission rate.
+A further reduction in the injected bunch energy spread leads to additional gains in beam transmission rate.
+Through this synergistic optimization of multiple parameters, it looks feasible to achieve stable transport of beam with bunch charge exceeding 5 nC in the booster at the lower injection energy mode for the HEPS injector.

 In which format do you inted to submit your paper?
 LaTeX